fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <img src="/img/aws/ec2.png" height="100%" width="100%">
 </center></p>

-<p style="text-align: justify;">VMWare on AWS: for hybrid cloud, cloud migration, disaster recovery, leverage AWS</p>
+<p style="text-align: justify;"><b>VMWare</b> on AWS: for hybrid cloud, cloud migration, disaster recovery, leverage AWS.</p>

 <p style="text-align: justify;">Amazon EC2 <a href="https://aws.amazon.com/ec2/spot/">Spot Instances</a></p>
 <ul>
   <li><em>Let you take advantage of unused EC2 capacity in the AWS cloud.
 Spot Instances are available at up to a 90% discount compared to On-Demand prices.
 You can use Spot Instances for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.</em></li>
   <li>Useful for workloads resilient to failure (batch, data analysis, Image processing, distributed workload, CI/CD and testing).
 However, it is not suitable for critical jobs or persistent workload and databases.</li>
   <li>Useful when workload is not immediate and can be stopped for a moment and continue from that point after</li>
   <li>Spot fleed: collection of spot on-demand.
 It will try and match the target capacity with your price restraints.
-Strategies: capacotyOptimized, lowestPrice, diversified, InstancePoolsToUseCount</li>
+Strategies: capacityOptimized, lowestPrice, diversified, InstancePoolsToUseCount</li>
 </ul>

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html"><b>EC2 Image Builder</b></a></p>